sira-p/SVLMD/pages/Acute Cholangitis.md

 		- **[[Jaundice]]**
 		- Abnormal **[[Liver Function Test]]**: Elevated serum [[ALP]], [[GGT]], [[AST]], [[ALT]].
 	- ### Imaging Findings Characteristic of Acute Cholangitis
+		- **Biliary Dilatation**
+		- **Evidence of Etiology:** Identify the cause of obstruction, such as bile duct stones, strictures, or tumors.
 - ## Management
 	- The management of [[acute cholangitis]] can be divided into two parts:
 		- **Treating the obstruction** - [[CBDS]] removal + Biliary drainage